 This is for all those that enjoy that classic clean shaven look, and maybe it seems like an obvious mistake to make.
 However, all too often men are using a blunt razor, which not only has an effect on the level of the shave, but can also cause some fairly unpleasant skin irritation and even encourage ingrown hairs.

 Investing in high quality shaving gear and regularly changing blades can really help contribute to avoiding damage to your facial hair and skin.
+Over time, a blunt or rusty razor can lead to long term facial hair loss.

 Whether you like to maintain stubble or have a full beard – you’ll still need to wash your facial hair.
 Or if you clean shave you may even use soap to shave.
 But both these practices should really be avoided.